 Equipment Energy Efficiency Programme (E3) is a trans-Tasman programme that works to align energy efficiency requirements between Australia and New Zealand.

 This video gives an overview of how the E3 programme works.

 MEPS ensure that only efficient products are available for sale.
 Products must be shown to meet a minimum standard for energy efficiency through testing and registered before they can be legally sold in New Zealand.
 Standards are reviewed regularly to keep pace with technological developments, and ensure improvements continue to happen.

-Importers, manufacturers, retailers, and people selling new appliances have obligations to ensure that energy rating labels are fixed to or supplied with appliances for sale.
+Importers, manufacturers, retailers, and people selling new appliances have obligations to ensure an Energy Rating Label is fixed to or supplied with appliances for sale.